 The primary metric used in assessing a city's adequacy of parks and recreation service provision is the amount of park acreage provided.
-This section focuses on developed parkland only, with open space acreage addressed within each city's individual determinations.
+This section focuses on developed neighborhood and community parkland only, with open space acreage addressed separately within each city's individual determinations.
 Topography, urbanization, city size, and other factors can work to constrain the amount of park acreage a city is able to provide.
-Figure 2 shows the existing developed park acreage per 1,000 residents for each city.
+Figure 2 shows the existing developed neighborhood and community park acreage per 1,000 residents for each city.